becauseofhope/because-of-hope/README.md

 For now, all artwork, text, and design that made by Because of Hope should be considered "All Rights Reserved".
-Everything else is under their original license.
+Everything else is under their original license or BSD.
 You are more than welcome to use them as reference for your own nanoc-powered site.

 ## Tools used